TickTeam/guide-tt/[installation_&_account].md

 2.Tap the gear-shaped icon in the upper-right hand corner of the page.

-3.Tap “Preferences” > “Theme”> Choose"Default","Pink"or"Black".
+3.Tap “Preferences” > “Theme”> Choose"Default","Pink" or "Black".